fjvallarino/monomer/tasks.md

   - Draw close button on Dialog
   - Check why putting box reduces label's space
     - scroll $ vstack $ (\i -> box $ label ("Label: " <> showt i)) <$> [0..100::Int]
+  - Set focus on ButtonDown, not Click
+    - Can it be handled in Single/Container?
+    - Handled in Single, not in Container, since it clashes with children.
+Handle explicitly on Containers that need it.

 - Pending
   - Add testing